 Extractive industries affect more than the health of the planet.
 They affect the health of our communities too.
 Air pollution is equal opportunistic when it comes to impacting human health.
 But when much of the infrastructure of the U.S. petroleum industry is concentrated near low-income communities, its effect on these communities and their residents becomes outsized.

-The call for faith leaders and communities is to challenge extractive industries to publicly state the impact of climate change on their operations and to demand sustainable actions that will protect vulnerable communities where the corporations operate.
+The call for faith leaders and communities is to challenge extractive industries to publicly state the impact of their operations on climate change and to demand sustainable actions that will protect vulnerable communities where the corporations operate.

 LEARN